Best Absolute Return Funds UK to Watch

 Absolute return funds aim to deliver a positive return regardless of whether the market in which they invest rises or falls.
 In this guide, we are going to cover everything you need to know about absolute return funds.
 We list and review some Absolute return funds and some brokerages that allow users to invest in them.

-Below we review in detail 10 Absolute funds that users can invest in the UK.
+Below we review in detail 10 Absolute funds that users can research in the UK.

 - The PIMCO Active Bond Exchange-Traded Fund

 - Janus Henderson UK Absolute Return Fund

 - Standard Life Global Absolute Return Strategies Fund

 - M&G Absolute Return Bond Fund